Colon Cancer Survivor

 It was a long 10 days before Anita could go home, and she later returned to UW Medical Center because she was having difficulty recovering from surgery and keeping food down.
 By late September, she was able to restart her chemotherapy treatments, and began receiving another powerful drug combination designed to treat and eliminate any residual cancer that was left behind.
 Two months of this aggressive treatment were administered before side effects and fatigue became limiting to Anita's quality of life.

-"At this point, there was no cancer detecable in Anita by even the most sophisticated tests," Dr. Whiting says.
+"At this point, there was no cancer detectable in Anita by even the most sophisticated tests," Dr. Whiting says.

 Whiting cut back on treatment then to a single drug with minimal side effects hoping to prevent the regrowth of cancer than might still be alive.
 The last treatment continued for a little over a year before being halted.